bitcoin/bitcoin/doc/bu-xthin-protocol.md

 - `NODE B:`  receives GET_XTHIN and loads the attached bloom filter and creates an XTHINBLOCK which is sent back to NODE A (Before sending, the xthinblock **must** be checked to see if a hash collision is within the block since the receiving node may not be able to re-construct the block if such a collision exists, causing an addition re-request and possibly be flagged as node misbehavior.
-Therefore, if a collision is detected then immediately send preferrably a THINBLOCK, but at minimum a full BLOCK)
+Therefore, if a collision is detected then immediately send preferably a THINBLOCK, but at minimum a full BLOCK)

 - `NODE A:`  receives an XTHINBLOCK with 64 bit txn hashes